heig-vd-dai-course/heig-vd-dai-course/20-ssh-and-scp/COURSE_MATERIAL.md

 In this chapter, you will have a refresh about security and learn how to use the Secure Shell (SSH) protocol to connect to a remote machine.
 You will also learn how to transfer files from/to a remote machine with Secure Copy (SCP).

+For this, you will acquire a virtual machine on a cloud provider and configure it.
+You will then connect to the virtual machine with SSH and copy files from/to the virtual machine with SCP.

 ## A quick reminder about security